 At least once a year I am brought in to the Diocese of Austin by the Youth and Young Adult Ministry office to help train local youth ministers by presenting portions of the Basic Certificate of Youth Ministry.
 For more details please view my personal site.

-Passions and interests: I am the proud father of 5 amazing children, 3 boys and 2 girls.
-Levi (12), Asher (10), Trinity (6), Eden (4), baby Isaac, and the loving husband of my beautiful bride Weslei.
+Passions and interests: I am the proud father of six amazing children, three boys and three girls: Levi, Asher, Trinity, Eden, Isaac, and Gianna.
+I am the loving husband of my beautiful bride Weslei.
 Much of my passions and interests revolve around my family.
 I am a den leader, t-ball and baseball coach and stay at home dad.

 I’m constantly reading books about our faith, the more I learn the more I fall in love with this beautiful Church that Christ founded.
 I want every Catholic no matter their age to truly realize this amazing gift, and I hope to be able to do everything that God wants me to do in order to realize this.